nodejs/node/CONTRIBUTING.md

 <a id="developers-certificate-of-origin"></a>
 ## Developer's Certificate of Origin 1.1

-By making a contribution to this project, I certify that:
+By making a contribution to this project, I certify that:-

 * (a) The contribution was created in whole or in part by me and I have the right to submit it under the open source license